 The Whole Coast to Coast Path

-This is the longest of our full length Coast to Coast Footpath holidays, walking the whole Coast to Coast route in 17 days.
+This is the longest of our full length itineraries, walking the whole Coast to Coast Path in 17 days.
 The longest day is 16 miles/26km and there are 5 days under 10miles/16km.
 This is a more relaxed pace and allows more time to take in the views, landscapes and villages along the route.
 For those wanting rest days along the route, Richmond is a good choice.
 It is an historic market town with plenty of history, shops, services, cobbled streets and squares along with a castle.

 |Day 1||Travel to St Bees for your first nights accommodation|